-UH is currently under universal masking guidelines, which means everyone in all facilities should wear a mask.
 It’s important for visitors, vendors and patients to bring their own mask when possible.
-This will help sustain the number of cloth masks available at screening checkpoints when entering a facility.
+This will help sustain the number of cloth masks available at screening checkpoints when entering a UH facility.

 This is a challenging time and it can be hard not to have visitors.
 If you are a patient, we suggest you bring a smartphone or laptop to help communicate with the important people in your life.
 If you do not have access to a smartphone or laptop, tell us so we can try to help.

 Visitor restrictions depend on diagnosis and where patients are cared for.
 They may change based on the COVID-19 outbreak.